Fire forces evacuation at homeless shelter in Maite

-It happened at the Global Dorms along Robat Street around 8:49 a.m.
+It happened around 8:49 a.m. at the Global Dorm along Robat Street.

-A trash fire was started on the second-floor balcony of the building, according to GFD spokesperson Cherika Chargualaf.
+A trash fire was started on a second-floor balcony of the building, according to GFD spokesperson Cherika Chargualaf.

-Dozens of people were safely evacuated from the building, and firefighters put out a flames around 9 a.m.
+Dozens of people were safely evacuated from the building, and firefighters put out the flames around 9 a.m.

 The fire caused minor smoke damage.